FurhatRobotics/example-skills/OpenAIChat/README.md

 ### Requirements:
 API key for OpenAI GPT3 language model.
-Request it from https://openai.com/api/ Character Jerry Seinfeld requires Acapela Voice 'WillFromAfar"'
+Request it from https://openai.com/api/ Some characters requires Acapela Voices 'WillFromAfar' that are only available on robots.